 Below are common situations you may encounter as a staff or faculty member.
-We encourage you to learn more by taking the FERPA quiz.

 Directory information may be released without the student's written consent provided the student has not submitted a nondisclosure request to the Office of Records and Registration.
 The records of students who have requested non-disclosure of directory information are flagged on the student administration system.
 The University of Baltimore has designated the following as directory information for its students: